Geeks in Phoenix

 When you are logged in to Windows 10:

-1. Left-click on the Start Windows logo button.
+1. Left-click the Start Windows logo button to bring up the Start menu.

 2. Left-click on Settings (the gear icon).